mudit2209/Facebook-comment-prediction/README.md

 # Facebook-comment-prediction
-Built a regression model to predict number of comments a post on Facebook will receive in next h hours.
+Built a regression model to predict number of comments a post on Facebook will receive in next h hours

+In this fast growing economic world, the new power is Data.
+The data on social networking platforms plays a crucial role in influencing the society.
+Studying that Data, digging out some insights and analyzing different patterns have become very important.
+I have targeted Facebook pages to built insights and analyze patterns of Facebook users' activity and their behavior.
+Here the ultimate aim is to predict number of comments in next n hours.
+I have implemented linear regression to build a model that can do the same.
+I have also optimized the model by coding Gradient Descent algorithm from the scratch and tested for different learning rates to create the best model.